flpezet/analytics-readings/README.md

 ### Data Pipelines

   * [Functional Data Engineering — a modern paradigm for batch data processing](https://medium.com/@maximebeauchemin/functional-data-engineering-a-modern-paradigm-for-batch-data-processing-2327ec32c42a).
 You will learn the spirit behind good data pipelines and a well-designed data warehouse.
-  * [Maintenable ETL](https://multithreaded.stitchfix.com/blog/2019/05/21/maintainable-etls/).
+  * [Maintenable ETL: Tips for Making Your Pipelines Easier to Support and Extend](https://multithreaded.stitchfix.com/blog/2019/05/21/maintainable-etls/).
 Best practices to write good ETL.

 ### Start Analytics in a company
   * [Building a data practice from scratch](https://www.locallyoptimistic.com/post/building-a-data-practice/).
 Very useful for your first weeks as a data person.